Pathological Demand Avoidance: New Diagnosis or Part of HFAutism?

 Offer collaborative choices rather than instructions.
 Instead of "sit down and open your book," try "would you like to start with reading or writing today?"
 The goal is reached either way, but the child feels agency rather than control.

 Frame tasks as optional or experimental.
 "I wonder if you might want to try this..." lands very differently than "you need to do this now."
-It sounds like a small shift but the difference to a PDA nervous system is enormous.
+It sounds like a small shift, but the difference to a PDA nervous system is enormous.

 Use indirect praise and low-key acknowledgement.
 Loud, enthusiastic praise can feel patronising or create performance pressure.
 Keep it casual and genuine.